gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 Here are some ideas for how you can continue this adventure, which could span disk 2 (the plot's climax) and disk 3 (the final resolution).

 * You could try to rescue the governor from DraChuckla's clutches.
-* You could try to find the Mac'n Cheese, the greatest pirate treasure ever known.
+* You could try to find the Mac’n Cheese, the greatest pirate treasure ever known.
 DraChuckla is rumored to be after it, so you must be careful.
 * You could try to learn voodoo magic to see if you can counteract what DraChuckla does with his dolls.
 * Perhaps you could form a band and dedicate yourselves to playing reggae throughout the Caribbean.## Adventure summary